 Dying with Christ – Living with Hope Launch

-This September, CMDA Canada officially launches the Dying with Christ – Living with Hope Series.
+This September, CMDA Canada officially launched the Dying with Christ – Living with Hope Series.
 This series was made possible by a generous donation and the support of CMDA Canada.
 It is designed for use by CMDA Canada members, but also Churches and individual Christians.
 Our sincere thanks to the presenters who make this series possible by sharing their time and expertise with us.
 Their contribution was invaluable!
 In August, we ran special previews both in person and online and the early reviews have been very positive.
-If you would like to host the Dying with Christ – Living with Hope Series, contact Stéphanie Potter at email@example.com.
+If you would like to host the Dying with Christ – Living with Hope Series, contact Stéphanie Potter at firstname.lastname@example.org.

 How can ministries, organizations, and families benefit from the use of the Dying with Christ – Living with Hope Series?